gboeing/osmnx/README.md

   * Conduct topological and spatial analyses to automatically calculate dozens of indicators
   * Calculate and visualize street bearings and orientations
   * Calculate and visualize shortest-path routes that minimize distance, travel time, elevation, etc
-  * Visualize street networks as a static map or interactive Leaflet web map
+  * Explore street networks as a static map or interactive web map
   * Visualize travel distance and travel time with isoline and isochrone maps
   * Plot figure-ground diagrams of street networks and building footprints